- About Us

 In many family law scenarios, circumstances change.
 In some cases, changes mean that the current agreements no longer work for those involved.
 In these scenarios, you may apply for a modification from the court to have the agreement altered to reflect the current situation.

 Modifications are different from appeals.
-A significant amount of time must pass, and circumstances must drastically change for a judge to consider making changes.
+A significant amount of time must pass, and a substantial and continuing change of circumstances must occur.
 However, it is a valid option in some situations when an appeal fails.

 If you are looking to file an appeal, modification, or have any other family law case on your hands, you can trust our team at Woody Law Firm, LLC.
 Time is of the essence.
 Contact us via our website today.